There's much to see here. So, take your time, look around. Then make sure to drop me a line.

 For a more private communication, reach me at email@example.com.

-To order my books, I recommend Booklocker.com. https://booklocker.com/8186 for Toot Toot: On becoming a john, and to order and/or get more information about I Like to Walk: A Child's Journey to Understanding go to https://booklocker.com/12069.
+To order my books, I recommend Booklocker.com. https://booklocker.com/8186 for Toot Toot: On becoming a john, https://booklocker.com/12665 for Beep Beep: On being a john, and for I Like to Walk: A Child's Journey to Understanding go to https://booklocker.com/12069.
 Of course, you may go to any book seller of your choice.